ArielAssaf/arielassaf.com/content/posts/welcome.md

 ---
 title: "Welcome to My Blog"
 date: "2025-03-06"
-draft: false
+draft: true
-tags: ["personal", "introduction"]
 ---

 Welcome to my new blog!
-This is my first post on my personal website.
-I've set up this space using Hugo and the beautiful PaperMod theme to share my thoughts and experiences.
+To be honest, I'm a little surprised someone is reading this.

 Stay tuned for more content coming soon!